2001 Conservative Party leadership election

 The 2001 Conservative Party leadership election was held after the party failed to make inroads into the Labour government's lead in the 2001 general election.
 Party leader William Hague resigned, and a leadership contest was called under new rules Hague had introduced.
 Five candidates came forward: Michael Ancram, David Davis, Kenneth Clarke, Iain Duncan Smith and Michael Portillo.
+This was the first Conservative Party leadership election held under new rules.

 Duncan Smith was announced winner of the election on 13 September 2001, serving until 2003, and Ancram was subsequently awarded the Deputy Leadership, serving until 2005.

 Candidates and their platforms

 Ancram stood declaring that none of the other candidates were close to his form of Conservatism, as well as arguing that he was best placed to unite the party.
 As the party chairman for the previous three years, he was widely seen as the candidate who best represented a continuity in the direction of the Hague years.

 Clarke had previously stood in the 1997 leadership election but had otherwise maintained a low profile in the subsequent four years.
 It was argued that his non-involvement in the party's election campaign meant that he was free from blame.
 His manifesto involved taking a softer line on the European Union, allowing a free vote on many issues, while concentrating heavily on the economy and public services.

 Davis was very much an outsider candidate, not having served on the front bench under Hague, though he had served as a junior Minister in the government of John Major.
 As Chairman of the House of Commons Public Accounts Committee in the previous Parliament he had gained a good reputation at Westminster, and his relatively unknown profile among the electorate was argued to be an asset.

 Duncan Smith stood as the standard bearer of the Thatcherite wing of the party, arguing the need for the party to stick to its principles and take a hard line on the European Union, while making use of the talents of all sections of the party.

 Portillo ran on a somewhat socially liberal manifesto, calling for the party to reform and reach out to groups not normally associated with the party, calling for greater involvement of women, ethnic minorities and homosexuals.
 His supporters, and the platform, were dubbed "Portilistas".
 Portillo was the first candidate to declare, and many commentators saw the contest as coming down to whether or not the party agreed with him as his platform proved deeply controversial in some quarters.